AT4: Projectiles

 There are several different projectiles for the AT4.
 Because it is a one-shot weapon, projectiles are preloaded into the launcher tubes.

 High-explosive anti-tank (HEAT) – Can penetrate up to 45 cm of rolled homogeneous armour (RHA) with beyond-armour effect.

 High-explosive dual purpose (HEDP) 502 – For use against bunkers, buildings, enemy personnel in the open, and light armour.
 It can be set to detonate on impact or with a brief detonation delay.
 The heavier nose cap allows either to penetrate light walls or windows before exploding, or to be "skipped" off the ground for an air burst.
 For use against light armour, there is a smaller-cone HEAT warhead with 15 cm penetration of RHA.

 High penetration (HP) – Extra high penetration ability, up to 42–60 cm of RHA.

 Anti-structure tandem-warheads (AST) – Designed for urban warfare where a projectile heavier than the HEDP AT4 is needed.
 This combines a shallow-coned HEAT warhead (resulting in low penetration but producing a wide hole) with a tandem-charge and a follow-through high-blast warhead.
 It has two settings: either to destroy bunkers or to mouse-hole a building wall for combat entry.

 Extended range (ER) – Anti-armor version with HEAT warhead.
 Range is extended from 300 to 600 m, with increased penetration up to 46 cm of RHA.
 These major improvements add only about 2 kilograms of mass, despite being CS models.

 High explosive (HE) – High explosive anti-personnel weapon that can be set for impact or air-burst detonation, with an effective range up to 1000 m.

 Variants

 M136 AT4 – American version with modified launch tube bumpers, sights, and slings.
+The M136 AT4 is no longer in production for the U.S. Army and has been replaced by the M136A1 AT4 Confined Space Reduced Sensitivity (CS RS).

+M136A1 AT4CS-RS – American variant with a unique bi-metal warhead design, specially developed to maximize behind-armor effects for higher kill probability.
+The weapon is capable of firing from confined spaces (CS) and features a reduced sensitivity (RS) explosive, with penetration capabilities of up to 500mm of armor.
+Its effective range is 20–300 m.

+XM919 Individual Assault Weapon (also known as AT4CS TW) – American future variant, to enter service in 2025, and be delivered by 2029 for USD $500 million.

 Bunker-busting (AT8) – An AT4 version where the standard HEAT projectile is replaced with the bunker-busting warhead developed for the Mk 153 Shoulder-Launched Multipurpose Assault Weapon (SMAW).
 No orders were ever placed.

-AT12-T – In the early 1990s, there were tests of a tandem charge 120 mm version (Bofors AT 12-T).
-The 14 kg weapon had a claimed penetration of 90 cm RHA, and in 1994 was demonstrated to defeat two NATO Single Heavy targets inclined at 68 degrees from vertical with ERA, for a line-of-sight penetration of 600 mm.
+AT12-T – In the early 1990s, there were tests of a tandem charge 120mm version (Bofors AT 12-T).
+The 14kg weapon had a claimed penetration of 90 cm RHA, and in 1994 was demonstrated to defeat two NATO Single Heavy targets inclined at 68 degrees from vertical with ERA, for a line-of-sight penetration of 600mm.
 However, the project was cancelled due to the dissolution of the Soviet Union and the subsequent cuts in Western defence budgets.